7 Horror Movies About Running a Business

 Ghostbusters (1984)

-Following 3 professors-turned-business owners, this movies centers around the ghost investigation and extermination business of Peter, Ray and Egon.
 Despite numerous setbacks and hijinks, the trio establishes a new industry in a niche of their own.
-They even grow fast enough to hire a new employee to meet demand—truly a model for business owners everywhere.
+Within their first year, demand grows fast enough to justify hiring a new employee (Winston Zeddemore) to scale operations, a surprisingly strong case study in startup momentum.

 Where to watch: Starz, with subscription.